 Solution

-The radial ZOI Since the ZOI ( ft.) is greater than the distance of the cable target (1.75 ft.), the enclosure cannot be screened.
+The radial ZOI for a closed large electrical enclosure can be determined from Table A.01 of Attachment 8 to Appendix F, which is duplicated in Figure 5.2.3.
+Since the radial ZOI (2.71 ft.) is greater than the horizontal distance of the cable target (1.75 ft.), the enclosure cannot be screened.

-Figure 5.2.– Radial ZOI for a Closed Large Enclosure and TP Cable Target.
+Figure 5.2.3 – Radial ZOI for a Closed Large Enclosure and TP Cable Target.